BROOKELAB/SingleCell/README.md

 -5- run the Cell Ranger Aggr function on all experimental libraries to combine them into a single matrix.

 ### first script: Run_simpleSingleCell_GenerateObject.R
 generate the filtered/normalized/annotated matrix from the raw Cell Ranger matrix output.
+This script should be run twice, the first time to generate a filtered/normalized matrix in text (tab-delimited) format and the unfiltered CellID list.
+These tables are used to generate the metadata/factors that can then be imported by running the script a second time to produce the final, filtered/normalized/annotated matrix.

 #### running the first script:
-run the script from the command line the first time to generate
+run the script from the command line using the following options:
+input1: path to raw Cell Ranger matrix files
+input2: output base file name

+> e.g. Rscript Run_simpleSingleCell_GenerateObject.R Path/to/Raw/CellRanger/Matrix OutputBaseName

+The script performs preliminary quality filtering and count normalization using the SimpleSingleCell package (primarily Scran functions), resulting in the following outputs:
+output1: filtered, normalized matrix file (tab-delimited text file)
+output2: raw matrix Cell ID list

+#### generating the metadata table:
+generate the required cell annotations using the